-Many of the commonly used residential wood combustion appliances and specifically the burning habits in Finland differ from those used in Europe and even in the other Nordic countries, due to the characteristic principle of the devices to achieve high combustion rate with short operating time (Tissari et al, 2008).
-The combustion efficiency is higher and thus the cleanliness of burning better than in devices generally used in Europe.
-Also the placing of the combustion appliance and the chimney in the room space is central, thus giving maximum utilization of the heat radiation.
+Many of the commonly used residential wood combustion appliances and specifically the burning habits in Finland differ from those in Europe and even in the other Nordic countries, due to the characteristic principle of the devices to achieve high combustion rate within a short operating time (Tissari et al, 2008).
+Thus the combustion efficiency is higher and consequently the cleanliness of burning better than in devices generally used in Europe.
+The placing of the combustion appliance and the chimney in the room space is central, thus allowing maximum utilization of the heat radiation.
 In the latest decades the building regulations have further tightened and there are minimum values for the insulation structures and coefficients of heat transfer.